smt/forge/README.md

 get_time
 ```

 Get the current timestamp in milliseconds.
 Be aware that this function can add overhead, especially for MacOS, which does not support millisecond accuracy for the Bash `date` cmd.
-Or order to achieve millisecond accuracy, MacOS must make calls to a system language.
+Or order to achieve millisecond accuracy, MacOS will first check to see if GNU utils have been installed, and if not, must make calls to a system language.
 It may be better to invoke forge with the `time` cmd e.g. `time forge`.

 ```script
 is_mac_os